demon-poohboy/Ball-Picking-Smart-Car/README.md

 # Ball-Picking-Smart-Car
-Supported by the College Student Innovation and Entrepreneurship Program in CSU Thanks for the support of Zhiyu Technology
+Supported by the College Student Innovation and Entrepreneurship Program in CSU and Thanks for the support of Zhiyu Technology